Chart Color Schemes

 Development

-Macquarie Park - Marsfield has seen approximately 717 new homes approved annually over the past five financial years, totalling 3588 homes.
-As of FY26, 13 approvals have been recorded.
+Macquarie Park - Marsfield has seen approximately 717 new homes approved annually over the past five financial years, totalling 3,588 homes.
+As of FY26, 20 approvals have been recorded.
 On average, 1.1 new residents arrive per year for each new home built between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
-The average construction cost value of new dwellings is $303,000, aligning with broader regional development trends.
+The average construction value of new dwellings is $303,000, aligning with broader regional development trends.

-In the current financial year, $838.5 million in commercial approvals have been registered, suggesting strong local business investment.
-Compared to Greater Sydney, Macquarie Park - Marsfield records 176% more new home approvals per capita, offering greater choice for buyers despite recent easing of construction activity.
-This high level reflects strong developer confidence in the area.
-New building activity predominantly consists of townhouses or apartments (98%), with a small proportion being detached houses (2%).
-This trend caters to downsizers, investors, and entry-level buyers seeking accessible options.
-The location has approximately 58 people per dwelling approval, suggesting an expanding market.
+This financial year has seen $838.5 million in commercial approvals registered, suggesting strong local business investment.
+Compared to Greater Sydney, Macquarie Park - Marsfield records 176.0% more new home approvals per capita.
+However, construction activity has recently eased.
+The area's developer confidence is strong, reflected in its above-average national performance.
+New building activity consists of 2.0% detached houses and 98.0% townhouses or apartments, favouring denser development to cater to downsizers, investors, and entry-level buyers.
+With approximately 58 people per dwelling approval, the market is expanding.

 Frequently Asked Questions - Development